Park Hills has conveniences, recreation and charming homes

 Homes show classic and modern styles

-Mature trees surround many homes built between the years before World War II and the 2000s.
-The city also has many hilly lots.
-Tudor Revival is one of Park Hills’ common styles.
-Those homes include half-timbered framing, partial stone and stucco siding and latticed windows.
+Mature trees surround many homes built between the early 20th century and the 2000s.
+Park Hills has many Tudor Revival homes with details like half-timbered framing, partial stone and stucco siding and latticed windows.
 Other styles include Colonial Revival, Greek Revival, ranch-style and Cape Cod.
-There is also a new gated community called Park Pointe.
-The community has upscale New Traditional and contemporary homes, some of which provide overlooking views of downtown Cincinnati.
+The new and gated Park Pointe community has upscale New Traditional and contemporary homes, some of which provide overlooking views of downtown Cincinnati.
 Homes about 2,000 square feet or less sell roughly between $110,000 and $390,000.
 Many larger homes go from about $420,000 to $690,000, while a few modern luxury homes cost just under $1 million.
 Also, just under half of the city rents.

 Devou Park offers outdoor activities, scenic views and history

 Devou Park is the area’s leading outdoor destination.
-The activities on its hilly grounds range from nature walks through the forest to rounds of golf on a public, 18-hole Devou Park Golf Course.
-Hikers here may reach an overlook providing sweeping views of the Cincinnati skyline and the surrounding Northern Kentucky suburbs.
+Activities on its hilly grounds range from nature walks through the forest to rounds of golf on the public, 18-hole Devou Park Golf Course.
+Hikers may reach an overlook providing sweeping views of the Cincinnati skyline and the surrounding Northern Kentucky suburbs.
 Other park attractions include live music at the Band Shell, which looks like a smaller version of the Hollywood Bowl.
 The Behringer-Crawford Museum has miniature models and exhibits showcasing the region’s culture and history.

 Park Hills has well-rated public and private schools

 Kenton County School District serves the city and gets a B-plus from Niche.
 Students may start at Fort Wright Elementary, which receives an A-minus.
 Students may then go to Turkey Foot Middle and Dixie Heights High, both of which get B-plus grades.
 The city also has Covington Catholic High School, which gets an A-minus.
 “It always does really well in state programs and sports,” Gillum says.
 Covington’s football team finished as state runner-up in 2023.
 The city’s other private school is the all-girls Notre Dame Academy, which serves eighth to 12th graders and receives an A-minus grade.
-The school’s accolades include a 99% scholarship offer rate among its graduates.
+Notre Dame Academy’s accolades include a 99% scholarship offer rate among its graduates, according to the school’s website.

-Reality Tuesday Cafe is Park Hills’ only restaurant and serves gourmet coffee.
-Its foods include grilled sandwiches, soups and desserts like carrot cake, lemon bars and ice cream.
-Otherwise, many can go to neighboring Covington’s historic downtown to dine.
+Reality Tuesday Cafe is Park Hills’ only restaurant and serves gourmet coffee, sandwiches, soups and desserts like carrot cake and ice cream.
+Otherwise, many go to neighboring Covington’s historic downtown to dine.
 Staples there include Agave & Rye, which is popular for its authentic street-style tacos and margaritas.
-The restaurant has retro-style furniture, ornate chandeliers and a mural showing bees pollinating flowers.
+The restaurant has retro-style furniture, ornate chandeliers and a mural of bees pollinating flowers.
 Park Hills has a grocery store, Loschiavo’s Produce and Deli.
 Kroger in nearby Fort Mitchell offers more options.

-Several nearby communities host events throughout the year.
-For example, many can kick off Pride Month in Covington.
-The city hosts NKY Pride, which consists of several performances and activities at Mainstrasse Village and Goebel Park.
-The festival involves a parade, and attendees may shop from over 100 vendors.
-There’s also an after-party with several live bands.
+Many kick off Pride Month in Covington with NKY Pride, which consists of performances and activities at Mainstrasse Village and Goebel Park.
+The festival involves a parade, and attendees may shop at over 100 vendors.
+There's also an after-party with live bands.

 Commuters have quick access to downtown Cincinnati

-Residents here usually drive to commute, and the city provides direct access to Interstate 71.
+Residents usually drive to commute, and the city provides direct access to Interstate 71.
 The interstate goes to destinations like downtown Cincinnati, less than 5 miles north.
-While Park Hills doesn’t have a hospital, many here don’t need to travel far for medical care.
-The city is about 5 miles north of St. Elizabeth Healthcare Edgewood Hospital.
-The city is also 10 miles east of Cincinnati & Northern Kentucky International Airport.
+The city is about 5 miles north of St. Elizabeth Healthcare Edgewood Hospital, where services include primary and surgical care.
+Cincinnati & Northern Kentucky International Airport is 10 miles west.